KuldipVerce/KuldipVerce/README.md

 ## 👓 Here's some fun facts about me:

-- ✨ I am a Full Stack Developer (MERN) with having 2+ years of experience.
+- ✨ I am a Full Stack Developer with having 8+ years of experience.
 - ⚡️ I am capable to solve working problems.
 - 💫 Passionate about learning & development to reach the target.
-- 🚀 My next mission is to become a Senior Software Engineer.
+- 🚀 My next mission is to become a Lead Software Engineer.
 - 💥 I would love to build some Giant Website.
-- 📫 I am also a student of Computer Science & Technology.
 - 🌐 My portfolio: [Portfolio](https://react-js-project-ochre.vercel.app/)
-- 📝 Get Details about me: [Resume](https://drive.google.com/file/d/19rnbukAhf9oPhadMhsvI3xnWF6FIYeMT/view?usp=sharing)
+- 📝 Get Details about me: [Resume](https://res.cloudinary.com/da2ugvucc/image/upload/v1735987765/gql2rkpme0azjp7q36s9.png)
 - 💬 Keep me in your touch : kpanditpawar@gmail.com

   <br><br>